Subaru Crosstrek: Production version

 The production version of the XV was unveiled at the 2011 Frankfurt Motor Show.
 This model went on sale in Japan on 25 September 2012.
 It was introduced in the United States as the XV Crosstrek for the 2013 model year at the 2012 New York International Auto Show.
 It is powered by the FB20B engine making 148 hp (in the United States), sharing powertrain specifications with the Impreza.
 It included 17-inch wheels, as well as roof rails and tinted glass.
 All trims, along with all Subaru vehicles (excluding the BRZ), included Subaru's Symmetrical All-Wheel Drive system, with Lineartronic CVT equipped models being able to send 100% of torque to the wheels with the most traction.
 A 4.2 inch touchscreen and backup camera were included on the Limited trim, along with the all-weather package with heated seats.
 All trims had driver's auto up/down windows.
+All trims had six-way manual adjustment for the drivers seat (height, recline, forward/back), and four-way manual adjustment for the front passenger (forward/back, recline).

 For the 2014 model year, a Hybrid version was released in the North American markets in two trims, the higher of which had new features with some of these being optional on the non-Hybrid Premium and Limited trims.For the 2015 model year, reversing cameras and 6.2 inch head units were added to all trims, as well as an upgraded electric power steering system.
 The Limited trim got an insulation-glass windshield, optional keyless ignition, an upgraded instrument cluster which included a color Liquid-Crystal Display.
 Upgraded mirrors with welcome lighting and turn signals were added as well.
 The then-new Starlink multimedia plus system with a 7.0 inch display that debuted on the 2015 Subaru Legacy and Outback was included as well.
-The Premium, Limited and Hybrid trims could be optioned with Subaru EyeSight and Hybrid models gained a PIN code access system.
-A special edition variant based on the premium trim with Sunrise Yellow paint was also available, but limited to 1,000 units.
+The 2.0i Premium, 2.0i Limited and Hybrid trims could be optioned with Subaru EyeSight and Hybrid models gained a PIN code access system.
+A special edition variant based on the 2.0i Premium trim with Sunrise Yellow paint was also available, but limited to 1,000 units.